 pathQuery result snippets from two separate queries (when two different revisions were the last revision):

-#1 Updated by gastil gastil about 7 years ago
+#1 Updated by gastil gastil over 7 years ago

 To diagnose this further:

 I ran pathQuery for returnfield dataset/dataTable/attributeList/, that is, the whole xpath, not just the attributeList element name by itself.